jlacar/aligningacademia/workshop/exercises/general/counting.md

     1 mango
     18 banana, 7 grape, 4 orange

-Given the above data, the program should generate the following output:
+The program should generate the following output:

 1. List of flavors and total quantities, in descending order of quantity
 2. List of flavors and total quantities, in ascending order of quantity